-The new Fjord 53 XL is based on the hull of the company’s earlier 52 models, the extra length not only providing more space on deck (this model has the largest T-top and deck area that Fjord has ever designed) but also allowing the engines to be set further back, to create more volume below.
+In fact this model has the largest T-top and deck area that Fjord has ever designed, while the engines are set further back to create more volume below.

 The amount of customisation on offer is mind boggling for a production boat.
 Naturally, hull, deck mouldings and fabric colours are up for grabs but there is also an enormous amount of play in the physical layout of the main deck as well as the arrangement of accommodation on the lower deck.

 There are also various permutations available down below, where the standard two-cabin, one-heads layout can instead be specified with a fully-furnished second head for guests and even an additional cabin, for crew or for kids.

 This takes the place of the stowage area on the port side, which can be fitted with extra fridge or freezer space, a dishwasher or trash compactor, and a washer-dryer.

 With its three forward facing front seats, each with a 19-inch screen, the Fjord 53 XL promises to be an involving and exhilarating drive, and every bit as much fun as a Fjord is expected to be.